THE BEVERLY H. SGRO AWARD

 Read more about Dr. Sgro's life and lasting legacy here.

-Nominations for the 2025 Beverly H. Sgro Award are now closed.
+Nominations for the 2027 Beverly H. Sgro Award will open in September.

-It is with great pleasure that The Heads Network Board of Trustees has named Ann V. Klotz, Head of Laurel School in Shaker Heights, OH, as the recipient of the 2025 Beverly H. Sgro Award.
-The Sgro Award is given annually by the Board to an individual who has supported and advocated for the advancement of women in leadership of independent schools.
+It is with great pleasure that The Heads Network Board of Trustees has named Lisa A. H. Darling the recipient of the 2026 Beverly H. Sgro Award.
+The Sgro Award is given annually by the Board to an individual who has supported and advocated for the advancement of women in leadership within independent schools.

 PAST RECIPIENTS